fractaledmind/alfred_zotquery/README.md

 Once you select an item, there are 3 options:

 1. Open Zotero to that item.
 2. Export an author-date reference to that item.
 3. Export a Markdown citation of that item.
+4. Append a Markdown citation to a temporary bibliography.

 If you merely hit `return` on your chosen item, option 1 will occur and Zotero will open to that item.
 If you hit `option+return` when you choose your item, you will export an author-date reference.
 If you hit `control+return`, you will export a full citation of the item in Markdown format.
+If you hit `fn+return`, you will append a full citation of the item in Markdown format to a cached bibliography text file.
+Once you have filled your bibliography, you can use the command `z:bib` to export the entire bibliography to the clipboard.
+This export will order the citations in alphabetical order and place a WORKS CITED header at the top.
+It will then wipe and restart the `bibliography.txt` file.
+This feature allows you to dynamically build bibliographies for your papers without all of the fuss.

+These final three options use Zotero’s web API, and so they require an internet connection.
+If you are not connected to the internet, both will fail gracefully.

 The workflow defaults to Chicago (author-date) style.
 If you wish to use another of Zotero's CSL styles, you need merely change `style` key for the zot.item call in the action_export-md-format.py and the action_export-ref.py scripts.
 Here's what the code will look like and what you need to change: